attilapiros/spark-async-profiler/README.md

 ### `startCmd`

 Specifies the command to start the profiler without the output file part.
-Output file with the separating `,` is added by using the `spark.plugins.internal.conf.com.attilapiros.profiler.AsyncProfilerPlugin.outputFileTemplate` parameter (see later).
+Output file with the separating `,` is added by the plugin.

 ### `stopCmd`

 Specifies the command to stop the profiler.

-### `outputFileTemplate`
+### `outputFileExt`

-Specifies the output file template which should contain a `%s` part where depending on profiling mode either the Spark Task ID or the Stage Id along with the attempt number will be added.
+Specifies the JVM profiling output file extension.
+This can be ".txt" for flat traces and ".jfr" for Java Flight Recording or ".html". the full name will contain the Spark Task ID or the Stage Id (along with the stage attempt number) depending on the profiling mode.

 ### `isStageMode`